PaloAltoNetworks/terraform-google-vmseries-modules/examples/active_passive_ha/README.md

   Enter a value:
 ```

-When prompted review the plan and enter `yes` to proceed.
+When the build completes the following output will be generated.

 ```
 Apply complete!
 Resources: 68 added, 0 changed, 0 destroyed.